Subtree Mode and Applications: A Linear-Time Construction Algorithm for

-When all pairs are pushed downwards from~$v$, each of the children of $v$ selects the pair $(f,i)$ with minimum $f$ among its list of pairs (breaking ties arbitrarily) and discards the rest.
+To this end, we modify \SCM as follows.
+The first two steps are identical.
+We change Step~3 from a bottom-up to a top-down traversal.
+The base case is now at the root, where we simply take as the answer, the pair $(f,i)$, where $i$ is an anti-mode of the root of $\mathcal{T}$ and $f$ its frequency (breaking ties arbitrarily).
+For an arbitrary node~$v$ of $\mathcal{T}$, we perform the following: (I) Let $(f,i)$ be the pair stored at $v$.
+If $\mathcal{T}_i$ does not have a node $u$ with $\phi_i(u)=v$, we push $(f,i)$ downwards to its corresponding child (i.e., the child whose subtree has $f$ leaves colored $i$).
+(II) If any~$\mathcal{T}_i$, with $i\in [0,\Delta)$, has a node~$u$ with $\phi_i(u)=v$, for each child $w$ of $u$, with count $f_w$, we push the pair $(f_w,i)$ to the child of $v$ that is an ancestor of $\phi(w)$ in $\mathcal{T}$---this node can be computed in constant time after a linear-time preprocessing of $\mathcal{T}$ for level ancestor queries~\cite{DBLP:journals/jcss/BerkmanV94}.
+When all pairs are pushed downwards from $v$, each child of $v$ (lying on the top part of~$\mathcal{T}$) selects the pair $(f,i)$ with minimum $f$ among its list of pairs (breaking ties arbitrarily) and discards the rest.
 The total number of pairs pushed downwards is asymptotically linear in the total number of edges in the $\mathcal{T}_i$'s and $\mathcal{T}$, and thus linear in $N$.
-As noted, each such push can be performed in constant time and hence the running time of the algorithm is $\cO(N)$.
+As noted, each such push can be performed in constant time and hence the total running time of the algorithm is $\cO(N)$.